H.A.N.D. Aspire and the Central Texas Home Care Coalition

 In 2015 HAND Aspire won the 'Innovative Program of the Year" award by Leading Age TX.
 As attention came to Aspire, it also caught the attention of other home care providers (private and non-profit alike), so we started collaborating to leverage resources and build capacity to expand Aspire to other employers facing similar industry challenges.
 Eventually this collaborative formed the Central Texas Home Care Coalition.

 The Central Texas Home Care Coalition is a group of employers (and other key stakeholders) committed to strategic collaboration and developing creative solutions to our complex industry staffing challenges.
 We formed an alliance to address our collective priority issues: 1) Training, 2) Retention and Work Supports (including EAP), and 3) Wages and Advocacy.
-We support our workforce by improving access to health care, career path supports, and best practices in training and skill development.
+We support our workforce by improving access to health care - including mental health, career path supports, and best practices in training and skill development.
 Taking good care of our employees is essential in order to take good care of our clients.